Japan widens virus restrictions as omicron surges in cities

 Japan briefly eased border controls in November but quickly reversed them to ban most foreign entrants when the omicron variant began spreading in other countries.
 Japan says it will stick to the stringent border policy through end of February as the country tries to reinforce medical systems and treatment.

-The tough border controls have triggered criticism from foreign students and scholars who say the measure is not scientific.
+The tough border controls have triggered criticism from foreign students and scholars who say the measures are not scientific.

+Some experts question the effectiveness of placing restraints only on eateries, noting that infections in the three prefectures that have already been subjected to the measures for nearly two weeks show no signs of slowing.

 Norio Ohmagari, Director of the Disease Control and Prevention Center of National Center for Global Health and an advisor to the Tokyo metropolitan government panel, said Tokyo’s daily new cases may exceed 18,000 within a week if the increase continues at the current pace.